Nitrux/linux-kernel/README.md

-# Linux kernel (xanmod)
+# Linux kernel

-This repository contains the source to create the `linux-image-xanmod-main` metapackage.
+Metapackage to install Linux kernel and headers.

 # Issues
 If you find problems with the contents of this repository please create an issue.